CailinPitt/ShellBot/README.md

 # TODO

-* Want Bot to me able to change directories `cd ../this/is/a/cool/bot`).
+* Want Bot to be able to change directories `cd ../this/is/a/cool/bot`).
 * Only allow certain users to be able to use bot

 ---